henryw374/cljs-date-lib-comparison/README.md

 Disclaimer: I am the author of one of the libraries considered, cljc.java-time.

-The application lets a user choose a future date and then informs them how many days there are between now and that date - so pretty simple ;-)
+The application lets a user choose a future date and then informs them how many days there are between now and that date - so pretty simple.

 There are two implementations, one using [Deja-Fu](https://github.com/lambdaisland/deja-fu) (which is based on the Javascript Date API) and one using [cljc.java-time](https://github.com/henryw374/cljc.java-time) (which is a 1-1 API name-match with java.time)

+Each of the versions has 2 deliberate bugs - can you spot them?

 * [js-date version](https://friendly-eats-demo-e71b7.web.app/js-date.html)
 * [java.time version](https://friendly-eats-demo-e71b7.web.app/java-time.html)